Wolverine971/9takes/src/blog/people/creators/Dave-Portnoy.md

 ### Portnoy's Business Acumen

-When it comes to entrepreneurial spirit, Dave Portnoy is in a league of his own, and his journey with Barstool Sports serves as a compelling case study.
+When it comes to entrepreneurial spirit, Dave Portnoy is in a league of his own, and his journey with Barstool Sports serves as a case study.
 Founded in 2003 as a print publication, Barstool Sports transitioned into a digital platform under Portnoy's leadership, eventually becoming a cultural phenomenon.
 His ability to pivot and adapt to market trends showcases his decisive nature, a defining trait of a Type 8 personality.

 But what truly sets Portnoy apart is his audacious business move in 2020.
 After selling a majority stake of Barstool Sports to Penn National Gaming in January 2020 for a reported $450 million, Portnoy did the unthinkable—he bought it back.
 This wasn't just a business transaction; it was a power move that screamed control and autonomy, characteristics deeply ingrained in a Type 8 individual.